Pralay567/Pralay567/README.md

 * 📈 Creating dashboards and visualizations with **Power BI**
 * 🧠 Exploring **NLP, Generative AI & Predictive Modeling**
 * ⚡ Building and deploying practical AI-powered applications
-* 🔍 Currently looking for opportunities to apply my skills to real-world problems
+* 🔍 Looking for opportunities to apply my skills to real-world problems

 ---